DeblurSplat: SfM-free 3D Gaussian Splatting with Event Camera for Robust Deblurring: Introduction

-\begin{itemize} \item We propose DeblurSplat, a SfM-free 3D-GS framework designed for robust deblurring, which effectively integrates the extensive prior knowledge from DUSt3R and the high dynamic range information provided by event cameras.
-As we known, this work constitutes the first attempt to leverage a dense stereo module to tackle the challenge of motion-deblurring in 3D reconstruction. \item We propose an initial point clouds sampling strategy named Confidence Balanced Sampling that leverages DUSt3R’s confidence estimates while preserving necessary spatial coverage. \item We propose Progressive Alignment to combine the cues from event stream for an accurate scene reconstruction.
+\begin{itemize} \item We propose DeblurSplat, a traditional SfM-free 3D-GS framework designed for robust deblurring, which effectively integrates the extensive prior knowledge from DUSt3R and the high dynamic range information provided by event cameras.
+To the best of our knowledge, this work constitutes the first attempt to leverage a dense stereo module to tackle the challenge of motion-deblurring in 3D reconstruction. \item We propose an initial point clouds sampling strategy named Confidence Balanced Sampling that leverages DUSt3R’s confidence estimates while preserving necessary spatial coverage. \item We propose Progressive Alignment to combine the cues from event stream for an accurate scene reconstruction.
 By estimating the latent sharp images and latent camera poses, we provide a fine-grained guidance for scene reconstruction optimization. \item Extensive experiments on diverse scenes demonstrate that DeblurSplat achieves SOTA results and outperforms motion-deblur reconstruction counterparts significantly. \end{itemize}